peixin-wang/peixin-wang.github.io/_pages/about.md

 Previously, I was a postdoctoral researcher at the **University of Oxford** and **Nanyang Technological University**.
 I received my Ph.D. from Shanghai Jiao Tong University, and my B.Sc. from East China Normal University.

 **Prospective students:** I am always looking for self-motivated undergraduate, master, and Ph.D. students who are interested in formal methods, trustworthy AI, programming languages, safe intelligent systems, and AI safety.
-Please feel free to contact me by email.
+Please feel free to contact me by email (pxwang@sei.ecnu.edu.cn).

 ---